14 Facts About Pet Heart Health

 9. Taurine, an amino acid that dogs (but not cats) can make, helps the heart pump effectively.
 Deficiency can cause the heart to weaken, so we’ve got lots of high-quality protein to help dogs make taurine, and we add additional taurine to both our cat and dog foods.

 11. Selenium is an antioxidant that fights damaging free radicals that can contribute to heart disease and cancer in your dog.
-That’s why you’ll find it in recipes like our Tasty Turkey Fare.
+That’s why you’ll find it in all of our recipes.

 12. Leaky valves are a common cause of heart disease in dogs.
 Medical treatments can help immensely, but a group of veterinarians has been doing open heart surgery to replace damaged valves, a procedure which will soon be available in the United States.

 13. Overweight pets can be predisposed to cardiovascular disease.
-To prevent overfeeding, our meals are custom-portioned so your pet gets the amount that’s just right.
+To prevent overfeeding, our meals are pre-portioned so your pet gets the amount that’s just right.

 14. Believe it or not, human, dog, and cat hearts are nearly identical.
 There are only some slight differences in a few valves and the coronary vessels, or blood vessels, that supply the heart with blood and nutrients.